Magic 1278: Opening

+Early programming and reception

+By the time 3XY began broadcast, most of Melbourne's radio listeners had settled on their preferred stations and so continued to listen to 3XY's rivals.
+This is widely recognised as a factor behind 3XY's particularly low ratings during the 1930s and 40s.
+Despite this, 3XY did host a few popular programs–notably the children's session–which originally ran in partnership with the Williamstown Theatre.
+It was later sponsored by the likes of Peters Ice Cream, One Man's Family and Raising a Husband.

+The station also produced some top class live variety programs with artists of the calibre of Stella Lamond; Doug McKenzie; Helen Reddy, Max Reddy, Leslie Ross, etc.

-Frank Thring Jr. started his career as both a thespian and radio announcer at 3XY in 1941, as a young man of 15.
+Frank Thring Sr. died of cancer several months after 3XY began transmission, and control over the broadcasting license was inherited by his second wife, Olive.
+Nevertheless, his son Frank Thring Jr. often referred to himself as the proprietor despite being 10 years old at the time of his father's death.
+Frank Thring Junior began his career as both a thespian and radio announcer at 3XY in 1941, as a young man of 15.
 His numerous jobs at the 3XY microphone included being Uncle Frankie in the children's session.
 Thring's acting career, whilst mainly centred around the Melbourne theatre scene, also included periods in London and Hollywood.

 The late Bert Newton grew up in the Melbourne suburb of Fitzroy where he became a scout.
 His first broadcast in a radio, television and theatrical career that spanned nearly 60 years was in the 3XY program Scouting Around, hosted by Tom Jones.
 In the mid-1950s, Newton presented the 3XY midnight-to-dawn program.
 He returned to the station in the early 1970s (see below).

 Because of the lack of listeners, 3XY did not get as much advertising revenue as some of its rivals, but this was, in part, compensated for by the broadcasting of many sponsored religious programs, particularly on Sunday afternoons, as well as sponsored non-English programs, mainly Italian.
 At the time, 3XY had to comply with an Australian Broadcasting Control Board regulation that required anything broadcast in any foreign language to also be translated into English.

 Former Geelong footballer Wallace Sharland was also a pioneer radio football commentator at the ABC and later at 3XY.
 This photo was taken at the microphone during a broadcast.
 By his hand gestures, it appears to be an exciting moment of the game.
 On the other hand, could he just be posing for the camera?